ppw0021/ense803_prism_assignment2/report.typ

 endmodule
 ```
 //#pagebreak()
-== Design Decisions
+==== Design Decisions
-Our design decisions for this model are as follows:
-1. The model is modular design, with the Components being split into logical Modules: _DrinkSelectionInterface, EFPOSPayment,_ and _Dispenser_.
-This makes understanding the model easier, as each module has a specific purpose.
+1. _Modular Structure._ The model is designed modularly, with components logically divided into separate modules: DrinkSelection, EFPOSPayment, and Dispenser.
+This separation of concerns improves readability and maintainability, as each module has a well-defined purpose.

-2. Clear and consise variable names are used throughout the model, such as _drink_selection,_ _payment_status_ etc. This makes it easier to understand the model and its purpose.
+2. _Clear and Concise Variable Naming._ Descriptive and consistent variable names such as _state_, _kiwi_stock_, and _pay_ are used throughout the model.
+This improves code clarity and helps users understand the model's behavior at a glance.
-3. The model uses good transitions, ensuring that transistions only occur when the correct conditions are met.
-For example, the _dispense_ transition only occurs when the _payment_status_ is _paid_ and the _drink_selection_ is not empty.

-//#pagebreak()
+3. _Well-Defined Transitions._ Transitions are defined with precise guard conditions to ensure that actions only occur under valid circumstances.
+For instance, the dispense transition only triggers when payment has been successfully made and a valid drink selection has been made.

+4. _Error Modeling with Probabilistic Transitions._ We introduced a probabilistic transition for simulating internal machine faults ([error_event] with 0.01 probability).
+This models real-world uncertainty and allows for analysis of system reliability using probabilistic model checking.

+#pagebreak()
 == Scenarios
 Here are our scenarios.
-=== Scenario 1
+==== Scenario 1
 _Customer selects Clear Water and pays via EFPOS, with correct pin._\
-Simulation trace output for each scenario with discussion
+#figure(
+  image("Scenarios/scenario1.png", width: 60%),
+  caption: "Simulation trace output: Customer selects Clear Water and pays via EFPOS with correct pin"
+)
+In this scenario, the customer successfully selects Clear Water and pays via EFPOS with the correct pin.
+The simulation trace shows that the drink is dispensed correctly, and the stock of Clear Water is reduced by one.
+The system remains in a normal operational state without entering maintenance mode.

-=== Scenario 2
+==== Scenario 2
+#figure(
+  image("Scenarios/scenario2.png", width: 60%),
-_Customer selects Kiwi-Cola and pays via EFPOS, with incorrect pin._\
+  caption: "Simulation trace output: Customer selects Kiwi-Cola and pays via EFPOS with incorrect pin"
-Simulation trace output for each scenario with discussion
+)
+In this scenario, the customer attempts to select Kiwi-Cola and pay via EFPOS but enters an incorrect pin.
+The simulation trace shows that the payment fails, and the system resets the payment status.
+The customer can then reattempt the selection or payment without entering maintenance mode.

-=== Scenario 3
+==== Scenario 3
+#figure(
+  image("Scenarios/scenario3.png", width: 60%),
-_Customer selects a drink but an error occurs._\
+  caption: "Simulation trace output: Customer selects a drink but an error occurs"
-Simulation trace output for each scenario with discussion
+)
+In this scenario, the customer selects a drink, but an error occurs during the process.
+The simulation trace shows that the system enters maintenance mode due to the error.
+The customer cannot complete the transaction until the error is resolved, ensuring that the system remains in a safe state.

-=== Scenario 4
+==== Scenario 4
+#figure(
+  image("Scenarios/scenario4.png", width: 60%),
+  caption: "Simulation trace output: Customer selects Clear Water but no drinks available"
+)
 _Customer selects a Clear Water but there are no drinks of this kind available._\
+In this scenario, the customer attempts to select Clear Water, but there are no drinks available.
+The simulation trace shows that the system does not allow the selection of an unavailable drink, and the customer is prompted to make a different selection.
+This ensures that the vending machine does not dispense an empty or unavailable drink.
+#pagebreak()
+==== Scenario 5
+#figure(
+  image("Scenarios/scenario5.png", width: 60%),
+  caption: "Simulation trace output: Customer purchases Bolt Energy Drink and then purchases Clear Water"
+)
 Simulation trace output for each scenario with discussion

-=== Scenario 5
-_Customer purchases Bolt Energy Drink and then purchases Clear Water._\
-Simulation trace output for each scenario with discussion
+In this scenario, the customer successfully purchases a Bolt Energy Drink and then proceeds to purchase Clear Water.
+The simulation trace shows that the system correctly updates the stock levels for both drinks and dispenses them as expected.
+The system remains in a normal operational state without entering maintenance mode, demonstrating its ability to handle multiple transactions sequentially.
 == Temporal Logic Formulae
+Here is our list of Formulae:
+#figure(
+  image("Formulae/main.png", width: 80%),
+  caption: "Temporal Logic Formulae for Vending Machine Controller Verification"
+)
-1. Once in, the vending machine never leaves maintenance mode
+1. Once in, the vending machine never leaves maintenance mode:
+#figure(
+  image("Formulae/formula1a.png", width: 30%),
+  caption: "Maintenance Mode"
+)
+#figure(
+  image("Formulae/formula1b.png", width: 90%),
+  caption: "Maintenance mode, simulator tab"
+)
-2. If an error occurs, then maintenance mode occurs in the next state
+2. If an error occurs, then maintenance mode occurs in the next state:
+#figure(
+  image("Formulae/formula2a.png", width: 30%),
+  caption: "Error Handling"
+)
+#figure(
+  image("Formulae/formula2b.png", width: 90%),
+  caption: "Error Handling mode, simulator tab"
+)
-3. A customer may not select an unavailable drink _AG (soda empty -> AF soda not selected)_
+3. A customer may not select an unavailable drink _AG (soda empty -> AF soda not selected):_
+#figure(
+  image("Formulae/formula3a.png", width: 90%),
+  caption: "Unavailable Drink Selection"
+)
+#figure(
+  image("Formulae/formula3b.png", width: 90%),
+  caption: "Unavailable Drink Selection, simulator tab"
+)
-4. When a customer pays for a drink, it is dispensed _AG (pay -> AF dispense)_
+4. When a customer pays for a drink, it is dispensed _AG (pay -> AF dispense):_
+#figure(
+  image("Formulae/formula4a.png", width: 30%),
+  caption: "Drink Dispensing"
+)
+#figure(
+  image("Formulae/formula4b.png", width: 90%),
+  caption: "Drink Dispensing, simulator tab"
+)